bridgetownrb/bridgetown/bridgetown-website/src/_docs/islands.md

 </breezy-day>
 ```

-And add a stylesheet as `element.css`:
+And add a stylesheet as `element.dsd.css`:

 ```css
 :host {